 The Necessary Nine

-Dallas Mavericks, 102%.
+Dallas Mavericks, 103%.
 The Mavs haven’t been playoff relevant since they won the the title in 2011 but fans in the Big D keep on coming in thanks to Mark Cuban’s passion and desire.
-The Mavs have young talent but have 6 wins on the season.
-But in Dirk’s last season, they are going to show up to pay homage.
+The Mavs have young talent that couldn’t save them from the lottery.
+Still, the fans are going to show up to pay homage.
 Last Year: 2nd in home attendance.

-Philadelphia 76ers, 101%.
+Philadelphia 76ers, 100%.
 The Process has converted the cynical, the skeptic, and the hater.
 Joel Embiid and Ben Simmons have passed the eye test and everyone is on board and in love.
-The Sixers will probably, barring injury, make the playoffs for the first time since 2012.
+The Sixers are in the playoffs for the first time since 2012.
 Last Year: 22nd in home attendance.

-Sacramento Kings, 101%.
-Fans don’t care the Kings are the worst team in the West.
+Sacramento Kings, 100%.
+Fans don’t care the Kings haven’t made the playoffs since George Bush was prez.
 The team is fan friendly, the ticket is cheap and the Kings get an A+ at making the fans feel like they are family, even without a star to promote.
-The Kings promote Sacramento and the community.
-The fans buy in.
+The Kings promote Sacramento and the community and showed their social justice empathy after the death of Stephon Clark.
 Last Year: 6th in home attendance.

 Cleveland Cavaliers, 100%.
 Duh.
 LeBron.
 That’s all you need to know.
 Cleveland is such a depressing sports town they have to ride the LeBron bandwagon as long as he is pulling into Qucken Loans.
 Last Year: Tied for 7th (Thunder, Warriors) in home attendance